iai-group/nordlys/doc/source/api_usage.rst

 [4] Faegheh Hasibi, Krisztian Balog, and Svein Erik Bratsberg.
 2016. *Exploiting entity linking in  queries for entity retrieval*.
 In Proc. of ICTIR ’16.
 171–180.

 [5] Faegheh Hasibi, Krisztian Balog, and Svein Erik Bratsberg.
 2015. *Entity linking in  queries: Tasks and Evaluation*.
 In Proc. of ICTIR ’15.
 171–180.

+[6] Krisztian Balog, Robert Neumayer.
+2012. *Hierarchical target type identification for entity-oriented queries*.
+In Proc. of CIKM '12.
+2391–2394.